jcarenza/allisoncarenza/src/posts/a-strong-little-man-indeed-kansas-city-photographer.md

 ---
-title: 'A strong little man indeed!'
+title: "A strong little man indeed!"
-description: '<p>This is little Ellis!
+description: "This is little Ellis!
 And he is one of the most perfect 3 month olds...ever.
-His parents Andrea and [&hellip;]</p>
+His parents Andrea and "
-'
-publishDate: 'May 26, 2011'
+publishDate: "May 26, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/ellis1.jpg'
+heroImage: "/media/ellis1.jpg"
-alt: 'A strong little man indeed!'
+alt: "A strong little man indeed!"
-slug: 'a-strong-little-man-indeed-kansas-city-photographer'
+slug: "a-strong-little-man-indeed-kansas-city-photographer"
-category: ['Baby Photography']
+category: ["Baby Photography"]
-tags: ['3 month pictures','Baby Photographer','Blue Springs','Kansas City','Liberty','Olathe Kansas']
+tags: ["3 month pictures", "Baby Photographer", "Blue Springs", "Kansas City", "Liberty", "Olathe Kansas"]
 ---

 <p style="text-align: center;">This is little Ellis!
 And he is one of the most perfect 3 month olds...ever.</p>